Add a SharePoint Online source

 "Configuration" tab

-On the Add/Edit a SharePoint Online Source subpage, the Configuration tab is selected by default.
-It contains your source general and content information, as well as other parameters.
+In the Add a SharePoint Online Source page, the Configuration tab is selected by default.
+It contains your source’s general and authentication information, as well as other parameters.

 Enter a name for your source.